Palm Beach County Boating Under The Influence Attorneys

 Boat accidents and mishaps may be caused by a number of factors, including but not limited to hazardous weather, mechanical failure, excessive speed, operator inexperience, and navigational rules violations.
 Unfortunately, alcohol use is also a leading cause of boat accidents.
 Under Florida law, a person may be boating under the influence (BUI) if the driver of a boat has used alcohol or any chemical substance controlled by statute, exhibits impaired faculties, or has a breath- or blood-alcohol level of more than 0.08.

-The lawyers at Meldon Law in Palm Beach County are experienced in boating under the influence cases.
-We have assisted victims of accidents for more than 40 years, and have effectively negotiated for clients against insurance companies and successfully advocated for clients when litigation has been necessary.
-If you have been involved in a boating accident, or been charged with boating under the influence, contact Meldon Law at (954) 334-1276 or online and schedule a free consultation.
+The Palm Beach County boating under influence attorneys at Meldon Law in Palm Beach County are experienced in boating under the influence cases.
+We have assisted victims of accidents for more than 50 years, and have effectively negotiated for clients against insurance companies and successfully advocated for clients when litigation has been necessary.
+If you have been involved in a boating accident, or been charged with boating under the influence, contact Meldon Law at 800-373-8000 or online and schedule a free consultation.

 Meldon Law Results